OsmancanG/SCOF-shell/ReadMe.md

 ```shell
 $ sudo apt-get install git
 ```
-After installing github you can clone repository like this:
+After installing github you can clone the repository like this:
 ```shell
 $ git clone https://github.com/osmancan98/SCOF-shell.git
 ```
-If you have output done well everything is done.
+If you have output done well everything is fine.

 ### *Setting files*
 Setting all the files in the SCOF shell project is easy: